SOFSPEEL/TwitterForTron/ReadMe.md

     -  Note that I would not necessarily synchronize after every tweet in a real app scenario As a minimum I would delay sending the tweets for a configurable amount of time and/or until several have accumulated.
 For simplicity sake in this demo, i re-sync immediately.
+    - Note too that I stored a password in cleartext, for the sole purpose of simulating a server with user accounts.
+Normally ofcourse I would not store a password as cleartext, and instead would use AccountManager to store the password or not store the         password at all and rely on a token from an authentication server, etc.

 Used the following libaries: